mswarasi/General-MultiplexBayes/README.md

 Reference

 Warasi, M., Tebbs, J., McMahan, C., and Bilder, C. (2023+).
-Estimating the prevalence of two or more diseases using outcomes from multiplex group testing.
-Under revision at Biometrical Journal.
+Estimating the prevalence of two or more diseases using outcomes from multiplex group testing. *Biometrical Journal*.
+In press.

 ##################################################